siyia2/iso-commander/README.md

 * Clean codebase, just in case someone decides to contribute in the future.

 Compilation requires the readline library insatlled from your distro.
-Once requirements met just run`g++ -o "whatever_name_you_want" -O2 mounter_elite_plus.cpp -lreadline`.
+Once requirements are met just run`g++ -o "whatever_name_you_want" -O2 mounter_elite_plus.cpp -lreadline`.
 Make it executable and it can run from anywhere.

-You can also download the binaries from releases, o if you are in arch with `yay -S mounter-elite-plus`.
+You can also download the binaries from my releases, or if you are on arch or on an archbased distro you can install with `yay -S mounter-elite-plus`.